-- (1) International students are exempt from National Defense Education.
-In its place they must take at least one course from block 3.1.
-"Integrated Vietnam Studies". - (2) The NURS3240 Healthcare Ethics of Block Ethics is the mandatory course of the BN program.
+- (1) For international students: - International students are required to take ideology courses, including: History of the Communist Party, Ho Chi Minh Ideology, Scientific Socialism, Marxism-Leninism Political Economy, Marxism-Leninism Philosophy (In line with Decision No. 494/QĐ-TTg, issued on June 24, 2002, by the Prime Minister). - International students are exempted from National Defense Education (in line with Circular 30/2018/TT-BGDĐT issued by the Ministry of Education and Training on December 24, 2018).
+Students may select other alternative courses (ie. Vietnam: History and Cultures I/II; Vietnamese Language; or other electives); to meet the required credits for graduation (at least 120 credits for a 4-year program and at least 180 credits for a 6-year program). - (2) The NURS3240 Healthcare Ethics of Block Ethics is the mandatory course of the BN program.
 Students who accumulated the credits of this course (is their professional component) meet the VinCore's Ethics requirements.
 Therefore, total number of VinCore's credit hours to be completed for BN students is 33, instead of 35 as it is deducted by 2 credit hours of the NURS3240 Healthcare Ethics.